jako2889/DB-web_app/README.md

 # 🚀 Introduction
 This web application contains three different areas.
 A **client directory** that acts as the frontend of the application.
-A **express server directory**, which works as mocked REST service.
+A **express server directory**, which works as a mocked REST service.
 And lastly we have a **graphql server** directory.

 I will explain below how to install the dependencies needed and run the different servers on your local machine.